ifwe/open-source-handbook/README.md

     * [Contributor License Agreement](./Legal.md#contributor-license-agreement) and instructions
     * AUTHORS (either in plain text or Markdown format)
     * Code of Conduct
-1. Apply the [Tagged, Inc. copyright](./Legal.md#applying-the-licenses--copyright-to-your-project) to all files.
+1. Apply the [Ifwe Inc. copyright](./Legal.md#applying-the-licenses--copyright-to-your-project) to all files.
 1. Apply the [Apache v2.0 License](./Legal.md#applying-the-licenses--copyright-to-your-project) to all code.
 1. Apply the [CC-BY-SA License](./Legal.md#applying-the-licenses--copyright-to-your-project) to all documentation.
-1. Make the repository public in the [Tagged organization on GitHub](https://github.com/tagged).
+1. Make the repository public in the [if(we) organization on GitHub](https://github.com/ifwe).
 1. Confirm that any internal processes (continuous integration, etc.) now point to the new public repository.
 1. End of life the internal (private) repository.
 1. Notify Marcom that a new project has been released to the world!

 -----

-README.md: Copyright 2014 Tagged, Inc.
+README.md: Copyright 2015 Ifwe Inc.

 README.md is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.